Awards & Grants Overview

 - Patient Centered Outcomes, Patient Engagement and Health Services Research

-Provides seed monies for junior investigators on the path to independence researching the mechanisms of lung disease and general lung biology.
+Mentor required.
+Provides seed monies for emerging investigators on the path to independence researching the mechanisms of lung disease and general lung biology.
 Duration: up to two years.

-Provides seed monies for junior investigators on the path to independence working on traditional clinical studies examining methods of improving patient care and/or treatment for lung disease.
+Mentor required.
+Provides seed monies for emerging investigators on the path to independence working on traditional clinical studies examining methods of improving patient care and/or treatment for lung disease.
 Duration: up to two years.

-Provides seed monies for junior investigators on the path to independence working on epidemiological and behavioral studies examining risk factors affecting lung health.
+Mentor required.
+Provides seed monies for emerging investigators on the path to independence working on epidemiological and behavioral studies examining risk factors affecting lung health.
 This grant includes studies concerning the ethical, legal and economic aspects of health services and policies.
 Duration: up to two years.

-Provides seed monies to junior investigators on the path to independence for researching the mechanisms and biology of interstitial lung disease.
+Mentor required.
+Provides seed monies to emerging investigators on the path to independence for researching the mechanisms and biology of interstitial lung disease.
 Duration: up to two years.

 - Lung Health Dissertation Grant: $21,000/yr.

+Sponsor required.
 Pre-doctoral support for nurses or students with an academic career focused on the various disciplines of social science.
-Research areas of particular interest to the American Lung Association are: psychosocial, behavioral, health services, health policy, epidemiological, biostatistical and educational matters related to lung disease.
+Research areas of particular interest to the American Lung Association are: psychosocial, behavioral, health services, health policy, epidemiological, bio statistical and educational matters related to lung disease.
 Duration: up to two years.

 - Senior Research Training Fellowship: $32,500/yr.

-Get answers to frequently asked questions about the Awards and Grants Program.
-Learn more »
+Read the Research Grants FAQs to get answers to frequently asked questions about the Awards and Grants Program.

 The Lung Association's ACRC Network is the nation's largest not-for-profit network of clinical research centers dedicated to asthma and COPD treatment research, attracting some of the best investigators worldwide.
 The ACRC Network conducts large clinical trials that will have a direct impact on patient care for COPD and asthma.
 Learn more »